ElYusubov/NoVaCodeCampFall2017/README.md

-# NoVaCodeCampFall2017
+# NoVa CodeCamp Fall 2017

-All the powershell files and power-point are uploaded here
+All the PowerShell files and slides are uploaded here